-Home > Gallery > My Models > Platonic Solids > Icosahedron.
+Home > Gallery > My Models > Platonic Solids > Icosahedron

 Prev (Dodecahedron) Next (Truncated Tetrahedron)